HARMON project: A Seed Money Facility success story

 The project's main contribution was the development of parameters for assessment of the state of play / status quo in harmonization of green and grey infrastructure in the Danube region.
 These parameters, grouped into four categories—(A) Policy and Strategies, (B) Planning and Environmental Impact Assessment, (C) Implementation and Management, and (D) Education, Awareness, Consultation, and Communication—were designed to enable consistent interpretation and comparison of harmonization efforts. recommend that transnational or multiple-countries initiatives should consider this approach which highlights common objectives and existing know-how in the field of harmonization

-This approach is particularly useful as it highlights existing "know-how" that transnational or multi-country initiatives should consider, especially in Southeastern European countries, where accelerated transport infrastructure development is both necessary and imminent.
+This approach is particularly useful as it highlights existing "know-how" that transnational or multi-country initiatives should consider, especially in southeastern European countries, where accelerated transport infrastructure development is both necessary and imminent.

 banner